Anything to do with recycling in Westminster should be on here, from what to do with old postage stamps to how to deal with shredded paper.

 Empty Pringle tubes can also be taken to Church Street Library to be recycled as part of a Terracycle recycling scheme.
 No other types of tubes can be accepted.

 You can refill many different types of printer cartridges or recycle them by taking them to specialist shops such as Cartridge World.

 If you have a garden, why not collect rainwater in a water butt for use on your plants?
-You can buy water butts for your garden with free delivery to your home by using the special offer for Westminster residents.
-Click here for details.
+You can buy water butts for your garden at a reduced price and with free delivery to your home by using this special offer for Westminster residents.